Women's Liberation Center: Firehouse

 The Volunteer Engine Company No. 50 began on operating on the site around 1854, but the state disbanded that group after 1864 with the creation of the professional Metropolitan Fire Department.
 Hook and Ladder Company No. 12 began operating in the same location around 1866 in a new building which then became part of the municipal Fire Department City of New York in 1870.
 The firefighters originally stabled a horse-drawn fire wagon.
 While the city originally planned to sell the surplus building after it closed in 1967, it sat vacant for the next five years.

 Women's Liberation Center

 Establishment

 The Women's Liberation Center began in 1970 as part of the "women's lib" movement within second-wave feminism.
 The group initially rented a space on 22nd Street with funds raised following a sit-in at the Ladies' Home Journal.
 It originally held no formal officers and offered space for women to meet with an initial focus on abortion access.
-The WLC moved into the "The Women's Firehouse" in 1972 with the city initially charging rent of only $1 per month.
+The WLC moved into "The Women's Firehouse" in 1972 with the city initially charging rent of only $1 per month.

 The center engaged in a number of activities including holding a rummage sale to support the Equal Rights Amendment, provided a directory of professional services offered by other women, raising bail money for Black Panther activist Joan Bird, hosting a feminist lending library, and providing referrals to other organizations.
 Increasingly, the emphasis shifted to lesbian contributions to the women's movement.